Cancel anytime

 History and Background

 Norfolk Southern Corporation was formed in 1982 through the merger of the Norfolk and Western Railway and the Southern Railway.
-It has grown to become one of the largest freight railroad operators in the eastern United States.
+It has grown to become one of the largest freight railroad operators in North America, with a history dating back to the 1830s with its predecessors.

 Core Business Areas